 Here’s what to include in your gate review template:

-- Next steps: Clear actions, owners, and deadlines (for example, remedial work for a Conditional go or closure tasks for a killed project).
+- Next steps: Actions, owners, and deadlines (for example, remedial work for a Conditional go or closure activities for a killed project).

-A practical way to manage this is to mirror the template in a board — one item per gate review, with columns for status, decision, criteria score, key risks, and owners.
-A dedicated monday work management board or template can centralize these artifacts, link to project boards, and keep every decision in one place.
+A practical way to manage this is to mirror the template on a board, with one item per gate review, and columns for status, decision, criteria score, key risks, and owners.
+A dedicated monday AI Work Platform board or template can centralize these artifacts, link to project boards, and keep every decision in one place.

 Imagine a construction company preparing to move from design to foundation work on a new office building.
 At the end of the design phase, the team holds a gate review with approved drawings, updated cost estimates, permit status, and key readiness criteria.